Press Release: End Uyghur Forced Labor Coalition Demands Companies Disclose Corporate Lobbying Against the Uyghur Forced Labour Prevention Act

 In response to growing bi-partisan support for the bill, and mounting pressure from Uyghur, human, and labor rights groups to divest from the Uyghur Region, corporations— such as Apple, Nike, and Coca-Cola— are reportedly lobbying the U.S. Senate to weaken or halt the Uyghur Forced Labor Prevention Act.

-“Companies need to come clean about their corporate lobbying on this bill and the Senate must pass this bill as is,” said Cathy Feingold, xxx.
+“Companies need to come clean about their corporate lobbying on this bill and the Senate must pass this bill as is,” said Cathy Feingold, director of the AFL-CIO’s International Department.
 “By uncovering back room attempts to water down the bill, the public now knows that household brands have spun lie after lie to cover up their ties to factory camps in the Uyghur Region and skirt corporate liability.
 Without these public disclosures or accountability, we can only assume their goal is to continue to profit off the forced labor of the Uyghur people.”

 Many of the same companies, such as Nike, have claimed zero tolerance for forced labor in their supply chains, citing their codes of conduct and private auditing efforts to comply with these commitments without any public accountability.
 Earlier this year, The Wall Street Journal reported that many major auditing firms have agreed to cease labor compliance audits in the region, recognizing that the only purpose such audits serve in such a repressive environment is to give a false impression of due diligence.